mudit2013/Practical-Machine-Learning/README.md

 # Practical-Machine-Learning
-This repository contains files related to courser project of Practical Machine Learning.
+This repository contains files related to course project of Practical Machine Learning.